Slow Man: Plot summary

 Paul Rayment, a man of late middle-age, loses part of a leg after his bicycle is hit by a car driven by a reckless young man.
 He becomes reclusive and retreats to his flat where he is cared for by a succession of nurses.
 None suit him until Marijana, with whom he shares a European childhood (hers in Croatia, his in France), comes along.
 Paul's feelings for Marijana, and for her teenage son Drago, become more complex.
 When Paul offers to finance Drago's education, Marijana's husband becomes suspicious of Paul's relationship with Marijana, which causes trouble in their family and culminates in Drago fighting with his father and moving in with Paul.

 It is not until the famed author Elizabeth Costello shows up unexpectedly and uninvited at Paul's doorstep that he confronts his feelings for Marijana and his resentment at the state of his life following his bicycle accident.
 Costello's sudden presence in his life confounds Paul, who believes she is merely using him as a character in her next novel.

 The book can be read as a metafictional discourse on the inter-relationship between the literary author and the characters, and with reality.

 Slow Man, the opera

-Slow Man (opera).
-An operatic adaption of Slow Man by the composer Nicholas Lens, in close co-operation with Coetzee who wrote the libretto, had its world premiere on 5 July 2012 by the Malta Festival 2012 in Poznań, with the Opera Poznań Grand Theatre Wielki.
+Slow Man, an operatic adaption of Slow Man by the composer Nicholas Lens, in close co-operation with Coetzee who wrote the libretto, had its world premiere on 5 July 2012 by the Malta Festival 2012 in Poznań, with the Opera Poznań Grand Theatre Wielki.